CyanusCentaurea/Yeast_genome_project/README.md

 ### Conclusion and further plans <div id='conclusion'/>

 Thus, in our work, we have identified a number of candidate genes for further testing.
-We can offer to study protein - protein interaction by the co-immunoprecipitation method, DNA-protein interaction by the Chip-seq method or gene knockdown to verify our findings and for further experiments.
-It is also necessary to study the identified SNPs, apply statistical approaches and obtain gene deletions to confirm or refute the involvement of these findings in the manifestation if [MCS + ].
+We consider it necessary to study the identified SNPs and genes in the inverted region, apply statistical and biological approaches, obtain gene deletions to confirm or refute the involvement of these findings in the manifestation if [MCS + ].
+We also plan to go through the entire alignment and variant calling part with *S. cerevisiae* strain [1A-D1628](https://www.ncbi.nlm.nih.gov/assembly/GCA_014898825.1).
+If any of our findings are highlighted as a result of additional research, it may make sense to analyze the differential expression and its structure for enrichment with certain amino acids and isolate a hypothetical prion domain, as well as check possible protein - protein interaction by the co-immunoprecipitation method, DNA-protein interaction by the Chip-seq method or gene knockdown to verify our findings and for further experiments.

-If one of these candidates is highlighted as a result of additional research, it may make sense to analyze the differential expression and its structure for enrichment with certain amino acids and isolate a hypothetical prion domain, as well as check possible prion-prion interactions, since it is well-documented that a single yeast cell can harbor more than one prion element and that when two prions co-exist, they influence not only each other's de novo appearance but also propagation [[5]](#5).
+It also may make sense to analyze the differential expression and its structure for enrichment with certain amino acids and isolate a hypothetical prion domain, as well as check possible prion-prion interactions, since it is well-documented that a single yeast cell can harbor more than one prion element and that when two prions co-exist, they influence not only each other's de novo appearance but also propagation [[5]](#5).

 ## Literature <div id='literature'/>
 1. Cherry, J. M., Hong, E. L., Amundsen, C., Balakrishnan, R., Binkley, G., Chan, E. T., Christie, K. R., Costanzo, M. C., Dwight, S. S., Engel, S. R., Fisk, D. G., Hirschman, J. E., Hitz, B. C., Karra, K., Krieger, C. J., Miyasato, S. R., Nash, R. S., Park, J., Skrzypek, M. S., … Wong, E. D. (2012).
 Saccharomyces Genome Database: the genomics resource of budding yeast. <i>Nucleic Acids Research</i>, <i>40</i>(Database issue). https://doi.org/10.1093/NAR/GKR1029 <div id='1'/>